 Photo Credit: Leo2004 / CC BY-SA 3.0

 In the 9th century BC, Athens secured a stronghold on the Acropolis and became a part of the Greek world.
-Athens also took hold of the towns of Attica during this time, under the ruling of Solon.
+Athens also took hold of the towns of Attica under the ruling of Solon.
 Its natural access to the sea gave it an advantage over its rivals, Sparta and Thebes.
-During this time, the enslavement of Athenian citizens was forbidden and the poorest class, the Thetai, received rights to vote in the Ecclesia (Assembly) and other political rights.
+During this time, the enslavement of Athenian citizens was forbidden, and the poorest class, the Thetai, received rights to vote in the Ecclesia (Assembly) and other political rights.
 This system laid the foundation for democratic Athens but soon failed to resolve class conflict.
-After 20 years, a cousin of Solon, Peisistratus took over the charge of the city and made Athens a hub of power, wealth, and culture.
+After 20 years, a cousin of Solon, Peisistratus, took over the charge of the city and made Athens a hub of power, wealth, and culture.
 He established the Athenian naval supremacy in the Aegean Sea and beyond.
 The ruling of Peisistratus was taken over by his sons Hipparchus and Hippias after his death in 527.
 Hippias introduced real dictatorship.

 Troops were sent from Athens to aid the Ionian Greeks of Asia Minor, who were fighting against the Persian Empire in 499 BC.
 This aggravated the Persians to invade Greek twice.
 Both the Persian invasions were defeated under the leadership of Miltiades and Themistocles, Athenian Soldier statesmen.
 With the victory over the Macedonian conquest and Persian wars, Aegean and most of the other parts of Greece came in together in an Athenian-dominated alliance, the Delian League.
-Athens also became a center of philosophy, arts, and literature during this time.
+Athens also became a centre of philosophy, arts, and literature during this time.
 The leading statesman, Pericles, used the tribute paid by the members of the Delian League to build the Parthenon and other great monuments of classical Athens.
-Athens was also home to the leading philosophers Socrates, Plato and Aristotle, famous dramatists Sophocles, Aeschylus, Euripides and Aristophanes, well-known historians Xenophon, Thucydides and Herodotus, the legendary poet Simonides and the renowned sculptor Phidias, during this era.
+Athens was also home to the leading philosophers Socrates, Plato and Aristotle, famous dramatists Sophocles, Aeschylus, Euripides and Aristophanes, well-known historians Xenophon, Thucydides and Herodotus, the legendary poet Simonides and the renowned sculptor Phidias during this era.

 The period between the 11th and 12th centuries marked the golden age of Byzantine art in Athens.
 Most of the important churches and other buildings were constructed during this time.
 In 1204, Athens was captured by Fourth Crusade and then by Ottoman Turks.
 During this time, the city was ruled by the Latin empire.
 The Catalan Company conquered Athens in 1311 and ruled the city till 1388.
 In 1388 the city was taken over by Florentine Nerio I Acciajuoli.
 Later, till 1458 the descendants of Florentine Nerio I Acciajuoli ruled over Athens.